mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/importing-data.md

 There are a number of ways you can mass export and import data from your Mendix applications:

-* Using **custom build services**, for example, using WebServices or REST services.
-The benefit of this approach is that it enable you to adapt the data and validate it complies with your business rules.
+* **Custom build services** – Examples of this are using web services or REST services.
+The benefit of this approach is that it enables you to adapt the data and validate it complies with your business rules.
-* Using **backup and restore**.
-You can use custom (SQL) scripts to fill a Mendix development database with the data you need.
+* **Backup and restore** – You can use custom (SQL) scripts to fill a Mendix development database with the data you need.
 When done, you create a backup of this database and restore it in the desired destination database.
-* Using a **source database**.
-When you start a runtime on a new empty database you can specify that it needs to be initialized with data from another database.
+* **Source database** – When you start a runtime on a new empty database, you can specify that it needs to be initialized with data from another database.

-If you want to create a realtime mass synchronization between 2 environments you can use entity event listeners.
-This enables you to run some custom Java logic for every object event, for example when data is changed in your database.
-In this custom handler you can provide logic to duplicate the data changes to another application.
+If you want to create a real-time mass synchronization between two environments, you can use entity event listeners.
+This enables you to run custom Java logic for every object event (for example, when data is changed in your database).
+In this custom handler, you can provide logic to duplicate the data changes to another app.